edinburgh-napier/set09121/lectures/lecture13.md

 # Steering Output struct

-- `steering_output` declares two values.
+- `steering_output` contains two values.
     - `direction`:   the vector we want to travel in.
     - `rotation`:   the angle we want to turn.
 - Results from `get_steering` are put in here.
 - We will not use rotation in the practical, but it is there if you need it.